VCP for Hire (Book One)

 This is Not Another Technical How-To Guide

 VCP for Hire is not another “nuts and bolts” technical “how-to” guide for building vSphere Cloud Infrastructure.
-There’s already plenty of excellent books for that on Amazon written by much smarter people than myself.
+There are already plenty of excellent books for that on Amazon that is written by much smarter people than myself.

 I’m also not addressing technical or design issues because I’ve learned through experience that every environment is different.
-There’s literally 100’s, if not 1000’s, of different ways servers, networks and storage equipment can be configured and each has a unique challenge and best practices.
+There are literally 100’s, if not 1000s, of different ways servers, networks, and storage equipment can be configured and each has a unique challenge and best practices.

 1) You don’t need to be the smartest infrastructure manager; you just need to be surrounded by the right team.

 2) Sometimes a person with a great personality adds the most value to the team.

 Small or Medium to Large Environments

 Here’s a quick description of the two most common environment types I’ve seen, actually there are three because you can combine the other two and get a third.
 I’m sure there are plenty more.

 The first environment is a small, fast-paced, environment that supports product development, and an Agile Project Management method is being used.
 These environments are normally operated as a lean startup company within a larger more established company and “stuff” gets built overnight without thought for the long-term impact, or without consideration that someone will eventually need to clean up the mess.
 Speed and the ability to pivot are the benefits.